Infineon/Code-Examples-BT-SDK-for-ModusToolbox/README.md

 See BT-SDK-1.4.pdf for details of applications and supported devices.

 Apps in the 'demo' folder are reference applications and more complex in nature.
-Apps in the 'snips' folder demonstrate a specific feature or library.
-These examples support ModusToolbox v1.1.
-They do not work with ModusToolbox v1.0.
+Apps in the 'snips' folder demonstrate a specific feature or library. **These examples support ModusToolbox v1.1.
+They do not work with ModusToolbox v1.0 or ModusToolbox v2.0**

 ModusToolbox 1.1 can be installed from this link: https://community.cypress.com/community/modustoolbox